-Action Needed: Governor's January budget to greenlight and fund implementation of multi-year continuous coverage for young children.
+Action Needed: Governor to immediately greenlight and fund implementation of multi-year continuous coverage for young children.
+DHCS to submit federal waiver request ASAP (not wait for financial greenlight).

 "...
 I feel that they shouldn't do it [renewals] every year, maybe every two years ... time goes by very fast and sometimes we don't have time."